 Allowing employees to work remotely isn’t the end-all solution to finding this collaborative balance, but research continues to show that allowing flexible work options can increase employee engagement.

 According to Polycom, 98% of respondents believe that remote work options have a positive impact on productivity, since employees can actively choose to work where they are most efficient.
 There is no need to scrutinize over “private spaces” vs. “shielded spaces” vs. “open spaces” if it’s the employees responsibility to create that environment for themselves.

 Employees are well aware of some of the longtime stigmas that remote work breeds laziness and distance from co-workers.
-Here, we are also starting to see a shift.
-Organizations will be encouraged to know that employees believe that remote work can actually have positive effects on collaboration.
+But organizations will be encouraged to know that employees believe that remote work can actually have positive effects on collaboration.
 In the same Polycom poll, 92% of employees agreed that video collaboration helps improve relationships and teamwork, and 62% of employees want access to video technology that will connect them to their colleagues.

 According to Jeanne Meister at Future Workplace: “The new technology tools that enable communication and collaboration are actually motivating workers to pick up the phone, seek face time and create lasting bonds.
 This is the upside of remote work we rarely talk about.”

 The state of Vermont believes so much in the uptick of remote workers that in 2019 it began offering out-of-state remote employees up to 10k to move there as a permanent resident.

 The balance of privacy vs. interaction in and out of the office is entirely contingent on a company’s industry, culture, and desires of its individual employees.
 But as we’ve seen, “open spaces” and “remote work” – when provided in the right context – will continue to dominate workplace trends headed into the 2020s.